-- An Inquiry Committee normally consists of three faculty members. - The Committee should include the requisite disciplinary and technical expertise. - Committee members should be held in high regard. - The Dean, in consultation with the VPR/DO, may appoint a larger committee or may appoint members from outside the University if deemed warranted by the circumstances of the case.
+- An Inquiry Committee normally consists of three faculty members. - The Committee should include the requisite disciplinary and technical expertise. - Committee members should be held in high regard. - The Dean, in consultation with the VPR/DO, may appoint a larger committee or may appoint members from outside the College or University if deemed warranted by the circumstances of the case.

-The Dean will notify the Respondent of the proposed committee membership.
+The RIO will notify the Respondent of the proposed committee membership.
 The Respondent will have two (2) business days to raise objections to the proposed committee membership based on personal, professional, or financial conflict of interest.
-The Respondent has an obligation to specifically disclose to the Dean any potential conflicts of interest with the proposed membership.
-The Dean will make the final determination of whether a conflict exists.
+The Respondent has an obligation to specifically disclose to the RIO any potential conflicts of interest with the proposed membership.
+The VPR/DO and RIO will make the final determination of whether a conflict exists.